torn-flight-club/flight-club-wiki/docs-public/How-Does-it-Work/faq.md

     Yes, BUT!

-      You don’t have to self hosp while selling in your bazaar or on the points market.
+      You don’t have to self hosp while selling in your bazaar or on the points market, or risk being buy mugged.

       You don’t have to complete the entire flushie set.
-You can fly/buy only camels,dahlia, etc.
+You can fly/buy only camels,dahlia etc - fly where it suits you!

-      You don’t have to pay the item market tax to sell items
+      You don’t have to pay the item market tax to sell items.

       Traders pay 5-10% below market price and keep ALL of the profit when they sell.